hejhdiss/UOPS-E2EE/README.md

 ## Learn More

-For more, see the original article detailing the UOPS-E2EE concept on dev.to:
+For more, see the original article detailing the UOPS-E2EE concept on medium.com:

-* **UOPS-E2EE: A High-Security Communication Model and CTF Challenge Concept** [https://medium.com/@hejhdiss/uops-e2ee-a-deep-dive-into-the-future-of-ultra-secure-covert-communication-3ea253d95318](https://medium.com/@hejhdiss/uops-e2ee-a-deep-dive-into-the-future-of-ultra-secure-covert-communication-3ea253d95318)
+* **UOPS-E2EE: A Deep Dive into the Future of Ultra-Secure, Covert Communication** [https://medium.com/@hejhdiss/uops-e2ee-a-deep-dive-into-the-future-of-ultra-secure-covert-communication-3ea253d95318](https://medium.com/@hejhdiss/uops-e2ee-a-deep-dive-into-the-future-of-ultra-secure-covert-communication-3ea253d95318)

 ---